 The memoir of late music mogul Bryan Morrison is to be published later this year.

-Titled Have A Cigar!, the book will be released on September 19 through Quiller Publishing and will give an insight into the vibrant pop and rock music scene of the 60s from the man who represented artists including Pink Floyd, T. Rex, The Jam, the Pretty Things and George Michael.
+Titled Have A Cigar!, the book will be released on September 19 through Quiller Publishing and will give an insight into the vibrant pop and rock music scene of the 60s from the man who represented artists including Pink Floyd (opens in new tab), T. Rex (opens in new tab), The Jam (opens in new tab), the Pretty Things (opens in new tab) and George Michael.

 The synopsis reads: “When the music impresario Bryan Morrison died aged 66 in 2008, after two years in a coma following a polo accident, he left behind his unpublished memoir.